Bukoba Airport

 Bukoba Airport is a domestic airport located in the city of Bukoba, the capital of the Kagera Region in northwest Tanzania.
-It is adjacent to Lake Victoria.
+It lies about 1 km from Bukoba's centre on the western shore of Lake Victoria.
+The airport was first constructed in the 1940s by the British colonial administration.
+A series of reconstruction works from 2008 to 2016 expanded and paved its runway and constructed a new terminal building.

 The Bukoba non-directional beacon (Ident: BK) is located on the field.